Muvels/Muvels/README.md

 ## My Current Projects
 +   Tensorflow Image Detection on Boxes of PDFs in order to perform Key Value      Analysis on that Boxes.
 +   User Interface for Tensorflow Model Training, so you can train your Models from everywhere
-+   Development of Multiplayer Server for a Game
++   Development of Multiplayer Server and Network Code for a Game

 ## Statistics
 <div id="layout" align="center">